 I pride myself on the work I did in philosophy over my graduate career and just afterwards when I had the opportunity to teach Ethics, Philosophy of Death and Dying, Chinese and Comparative Philosophy, Business Ethics, Leadership, and Intro to Philosophy.
 I am very passionate about the field of ethics and I approach the discipline largely through the comparative study of Confucian and Classical Greek texts.
 My favorite thinkers are Zhuangzi and Nietzsche.
 My base has always been Plato.
 When I am doing philosophy right I am following the good work of Roger Ames (my graduate advisor) and reading the American pragmatists (mostly William James).
 I think Alfred North Whitehead had it the most right; I think Laozi almost always says it best; and I think that Aristotle might be the stud of it all.

-I spent a long time studying and thinking about leadership and have approached that discipline from different directions.
+I have spent a long time studying and thinking about leadership and have approached that discipline in multiple capacities.
 I taught in the Asia Pacific Leadership Program, created my own teaching curriculum around Ethics and Leadership at Grand Valley State University, and I now dive deep into nearly everything Nainoa Thompson has to say about leadership.
 Teaching leadership and personal development is my life passion.
 I get this gene and drive from my Dad.
-If you wonder why I left academia for starting a business, it was for two reasons: I felt phony as a 30 year old lecturing to executives and 20-somethings about leadership without having gone through some significant, publicly recognizable business or political achievement; and my girlfriend (now wife) wouldn’t move to Michigan where I was teaching (who can blame her), so I joined her in sunny California.
+If you wonder why I left academia for starting a business, it was for two reasons: I felt phony as a 30 year old lecturing to executives and 20-somethings about leadership without having gone through some significant, publicly recognizable business or political achievement; and my girlfriend (now wife) wouldn’t move to Michigan where I was teaching (who can blame her), so I joined her in sunny (and now burning) California.
 COACHD is a natural extension of my deep personal journey into leadership – both in leading a team to start a company, and to build a practical way for people to truly change their lives.
 This is how I am currently tending to the physical body and the inner life of the mind that we all struggle to deal with.